Polymer/old-docs-site/0.5/articles/unit-testing-elements.md

 `testImmediate()` allows you to run your test at declaration time before Mocha has begun tests.
 It's handy when you need to test document initialization. `testImmediate(name, testFn)` accepts a test name and test function.
 If an argument is accepted to `testFn`, the test will be treated as async, similar to Mocha tests.

-Note that with `testImmediate()`, should any errors be thrown asynchronously cannot be tied to your test.
+Note that with `testImmediate()`, should any errors be thrown asynchronously they cannot be tied to your test.
 If you wish to catch them and pass them to the `done` event instead, a [safeStep()](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L19) utility is available to help.

 ### Mocha helpers